Foreign corporation's tax-at-source card application for dividend, interest and royalty income (Form 6211e), how to fill out the form

 1.14 Is the applicant treated as having a permanent establishment in Finland?

-It should be noted that Form 6163e is for foreign corporate entities with no permanent establishment in Finland.
-If a permanent establishment is formed for the applicant, and income is attributable to that permanent establishment, the income and the tax withheld at source on it must be reported on Form 6U, the income tax return.
+This form is primarily for foreign corporate entities with no permanent establishment in Finland.
+If a permanent establishment is formed for the applicant, and the income concerned by the application is attributable to that permanent establishment, the income and the tax withheld at source on it must be reported on Form 6U, the income tax return.
 Further information on permanent establishments in income taxation.

 2 Information on the agent or representative signing this application form

-The letter of authorisation (power of attorney) must be enclosed.
+A power of attorney must be enclosed.
 Tick the box in 2.8 to show that it has been enclosed.
-It must be authorised with the signature of someone who has the right to sign for the corporate entity being the applicant.
+It must be authorised with the signature of someone who has the right to sign for the applicant.

 2.2 Representative’s identifier